hvaji53/food-bliss-landing-page/README.md

 A responsive cafe and bakery landing page build with HTML, CSS, and JavaScript.
 This project was created as a sample business website for a home based dessert/bakery brand.

 # Live Demo

 [View Live Site](https://food-bliss.netlify.app/)

 # GitHub Repository

 [View Repository](https://github.com/hvaji53/food-bliss-landing-page)

 # Project Overview

 Food Bliss is a clean, mobile friendly landing page for a small food business.
 The website includes a hero section, about section, menu section, contact section, and an order inquiry form.

-The goal of ths project was to practice and deliver on a real world business website that is used by a cafe, bakery, dessert shop, or home based food business.
+The goal of ths project was to practice and deliver on a real world business website that is used by a cafe, bakery, dessert shop, or home-based food business.

 # Technologies Used

 - HTML5
 - CSS3
 - JavaScript
 - Responsive Design
 - GitHub
-- Neflify
+- Netlify

 # Features